chingu-voyagetest/voyage-template/.github/ISSUE_TEMPLATE/task-template.md

 ---
 name: Task template
-about: Tasks are small activities that can be completed in a single Sprint
+about: Tasks are small units of work that can be completed in a single sprint
 title: ''
 labels: task
 assignees: ''